Klaim/stdcxx-privext/proposal/draft.md

 Pratically, this achieves most of the benefits of PEM, but it has some drawbacks:

 * We still leak the `XHelper` symbol (implementation) to the header file (interface).
-* All of the PEMs implemented by the helper cannot access the data members of X directly `x._i = 42` vs `_i = 42`.
-We are forced to write our private methods using C style procedural syntax and must forego the C++ implicit `this` pointer.
+* All of the PEMs implemented by the helper cannot access the data members of X directly.
+They must use C style syntax `x._i = 42` instead of the more natural `_i = 42` provided by the implicit `this` pointer.
 * The set of PEMs are restricted to the class definition of `XHelper`.
 We cannot arbitrarily introduce new PEMS without modifying `XHelper` or creating yet another subclass of `XHelper`.
 * `XHelper` and all of it's methods cannot have internal linkage.
 * `XHelper` static member function signatures cannot use symbols with internal linkage unless `XHelper` itself resides in only one translation unit.